gyselax/gyselalibxx/docs/joss_paper/paper.md

 ---
-title: 'Gyselalib++: A Portable C++ Library for Semi-Lagrangian Gyrokinetic Simulations'
+title: 'Gyselalib++: A Portable C++ Library for Semi-Lagrangian Kinetic and Gyrokinetic Simulations'
 tags:

 - C++